1st Air Cavalry Brigade rehearses air assault demonstration for Market Garden commemoration

-U.S. Army UH-60 Black Hawks and CH-47 Chinooks of 227th Aviation Regiment, 1st Air Cavalry Brigade, 1st Cavalry Division, rehearse an air assault demonstration with Royal Netherlands Army’s 13th Infantry Battalion and U.S. Army’s 101st Airborne Division near Schijndel, Netherlands, Sept.
+U.S. Army Staff Sgt.
+Isaac Cantu, a crew chief with Bravo Company, 2nd Battalion 227th Air Cavalry Regiment, 1st Cavalry Division, inspects the inside of his CH-47 Chinook during preflight checks before taking off to conduct an air assault demonstration rehearsal near Eerde, Netherlands, Sept.
 16, 2024.
-The air assault demonstration honors the U.S. Army 101st Airborne Division paratroopers and other nations who fought to liberate the cities around Eindhoven during the historic Operation Market in 1944, 80 years ago.
+The 227th Air Cavalry Regiment supported movement during the air assault demonstration commemorating Operation Market Garden's 80th Anniversary.
 The Dutch commemorate Operation Market Garden with parades, reenactments and educational programs.
 These activities honor the bravery of both the soldiers and the civilians involved.
-(U.S. Army video by 1st Sgt.
+(U.S. Army photo by 1st Sgt.
 Jessica Barnett)

 |Date Taken: